 Here are some key reasons why it’s a good idea to have your food included when heading on a trek.

 1. Value for money

-For many that book a holiday, they feel that taking care of their own meals for the journey will end up saving them money in the long-run, but is this really the case?
+Many who book a holiday feel that taking care of their own meals for the journey will end up saving them money in the long run, but is this really the case?

-On average, the prices for meals, snacks and drinks in tea houses or lodges across the Himalayas is not as cheap as you may think.
+On average, the prices for meals, snacks and drinks in tea houses or lodges across the Himalayas are not as cheap as you may think.
 Many companies advise that you should budget anywhere from $US650-$US800 for a 13-day trek, often with limited food choices — and many of which are fried.
-Incidentally, the cost of food has appreciated over the years and no longer come at bargain prices, so by the end of your trip you can rack up quite an expensive food bill.
+Incidentally, the cost of food has appreciated over the years and no longer comes at bargain prices, so by the end of your trip, you can rack up quite an expensive food bill.

-Unlike most companies, however, World Expeditions provide customers with full service meals on their trek as part of the trip price.
+Unlike most companies, however, World Expeditions provide customers with full-service meals on their trek as part of the trip price.
 On our Nepal treks, a cook and kitchen crew join travellers during their expedition to provide three hearty meals a day.
-A combination of local and European cuisines ensures travellers are taken on a culinary experience that is varied and delicious, as opposed to a number of lodges and tea house that offer a standard set menu.
+A combination of local and European cuisines ensures travellers are taken on a culinary experience that is varied and delicious, as opposed to a number of lodges and tea houses that offer a standard set menu.

 Trekkers can expect cuisines such as the classic Dal Bhat (lentils, beans, rice and vegetable curry), pasta, momos (dumplings) and tasty regional breads.
 And, when dinner arrives, a generous three-course meal awaits.
 Yes, that's an entrée, a main, and a dessert — every evening — with plenty to go around, so you can even go for seconds at no extra cost!
 Not only that, the cooks secretly make a note of trekkers celebrating a special occasion or a birthday to later bring out a surprise cake that'll make you feel right at home.